WAKEFIELD HAS SIX-POINT GAME TO LEAD BOSTON UNIVERSITY PAST VERMONT, 6-2

-Senior Jenn Wakefield had three goals and three assists for the Terriers
+Senior forward Jenn Wakefield posts three goals and three assists for Terriers

 BOSTON - Senior captain Jenn Wakefield notched her first collegiate hat trick and added three assists to pace the Boston University women's hockey team past Vermont, 6-2, on Saturday afternoon at Walter Brown Arena.